How Retirement Plan Assets are Divided in a Divorce

 A Qualified Domestic Relations Order (QDRO) can protect your rights

-Even while you're going through the difficulty of a divorce, you need to make informed financial decisions regarding the division of the property that you and your spouse have accumulated during your marriage.
 Retirement savings are one of the largest and most valuable assets many people own, and, therefore, are an important issue in divorce proceedings.
-But even as one of the most important issues, they also tend to be very complicated, subject to tax implications, and often not handled properly because of it.
+Determining how to split retirement assets can be one of the most difficult aspects of divorce, as they may be subject to tax implications, and often not handled properly because of it.

 But it is important to note that QDROs only apply to plans that are IRS tax-qualified and covered by the Employee Retirement Income Security Act (otherwise known as ERISA).
 They do not apply to military or government pensions, which are governed by other laws.
 You do not need a QDRO to divide IRA or SEP assets.